thunderbird/developer-docs/add-ons/mailextensions/hello-world-add-on/using-content-scripts.md

 In this example, we check if the runtime message includes our command and based on its value either return the banner details or mark the viewed message as unread.

 {% hint style="danger" %}
 **Note**: The `onMessage` listener has a third parameter `sendResponse`, which is a callback function to send a synchronous response back to the sending tab.
-For Thundebird however the prefered way is to return an asynchronous response using a Promise instead.
+For Thunderbird however the preferred way is to return an asynchronous response using a Promise instead.

 If only one `onMessage` listener is used in the entire extension, the listener can be declared `async`, which will always return a Promise.
 Even if no return statement is explicitly defined, it will return a Promise for `undefiend`.